Showing posts with label Cambodia. Show all posts

 It is the Universal law.
 Negative attracts more negatives and they just cannot produce positive results.

-Help fulfill their dreams rather than break their heart and trust.
-Stop the rhetoric and prevent violence while you still can.
+their heart and trust.
+Stop the rhetoric and prevent violence while you

 It’s a better choice.